grafana/google-sheets-datasource/docs/sources/setup/configure.md

 1. Ignore the **Service account permissions** and **Principals with access** sections, just click **Done**.
 1. Click into the details for the service account, navigate to the **Keys** tab, and click **Add Key**.
 Choose key type **JSON** and click **Create**.
 A JSON key file will be created and downloaded to your computer.
 1. Upload or drag this file into the **JWT Key Details** section of the data source configuration.

-### Sharing

-By default, the service account doesn't have access to any spreadsheets within the account or organization that it's associated with.
-To grant the service account access to files and or folders in Google Drive, you need to share the file or folder with the service account's email address.
-The service account's email address is the `client_email` field in the JWT file To share a file or folder, refer to the [official Google drive documentation](https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en#share_publicly).

-{{< admonition type="caution" >}}
-Beware that after you share a file or folder with the service account, all users in Grafana with permissions on the data source are able to see the spreadsheets.
-{{< /admonition >}}
+1. Grant the service account [access to resources](#granting-access-to-the-service-account-used-with-jwt-authentication) as appropriate.

-## Authenticate with an API key
+### Authenticate with an API key

-If a spreadsheet is shared publicly on the internet the request doesn't need to be authorized, but does need to be accompanied by an identifier - which is the API key.
+If a spreadsheet is [shared publicly](#sharing) on the internet the request doesn't need to be authorized, but does need to be accompanied by an identifier - which is the API key.

 To generate an API key: